alanphys/DicomTreeQT5/readme.txt

-DicomTreeQT5 ver 0.13 Readme file
+DicomTreeQT5 ver 0.13 Readme file (c) 2019 AC Chamberlain

-(c) 2019 AC Chamberlain
+Note: The DicomTreeQT5 code has been incorporated in LinaQA and this repository is deprecated.

 1) Introduction
 There are many DICOM tag viewers available.
 None of them seem to do exactly what I want, therefore this simple app.